Wakonda high school, hats off to thee.

 The bitter cold could be also be challenging as you walked to school.
 The high school boys thought it was big fun to push us over and roll us in the snow.
 The coldest I have even been was after one of these episodes, with completely numb legs, feet, and hands.
 When your limbs begin to come back around they ache and sting like crazy.

 My sister Jan and I attended a very small school in Wakonda; first graders through seniors were in the same school building.
-This made for all kinds of fun you don’t see today.
+Usually this made for all kinds of fun you don’t see today.
 Back then we experienced childhood in a protective Wakonda bubble-early childhood as it should be.

-The high school boys used to push our swings for us on the play-ground.
-Those swings were actually taller than most and the teenagers could really swing us high.
+The high school boys pushed our swings for us on the play-ground.
+Those swings were actually taller than most and the teenagers could swing us quite high.
 It was one of my favorite things.
-Looking back on this, my folks would have melted down had they known how high they pushed us!
+Had they known, we’d have seen a parental melt down!

 Jan is four years older than I am (Don’t you forget it sister!) and looked out for me.
 She came by Mrs. Hart’s first grade classroom to walk her five year old sister home.
 One day Mrs. Hart pulled out a big over-sized “Dick and Jane” reader, placed it on an easel, and turned the pages as I read to show Jan what I had learned.
 That was the first time I remember feeling something like pride.
 Mrs. Hart took an apple, broke it in half with her hands, and gave me half; she did this routinely.
 I still don’t know how.